signalogic/SigSRF_SDK/mediaTest_readme.md

     --sha1sum
     --sha512sum

-which will show output file output media file hash sum values in console display summary stats.
+which will show output media file hash sum values in console display summary stats.
 Multiple hash sum options may be entered.
-The examples in section [Reproducibility](#user-content-reproducibility) above demonstrate this option.
+The examples in [Reproducibility](#user-content-reproducibility) above demonstrate this option.

 <i><b>
 ```diff